apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ---

 If you use your email and password to sign in to Apify Console, you can enable two-factor authentication for your account.
-This will add an extra layer of security to your account and will prevent anyone who gains access to your password from signing in to your account.
+This will add an extra layer of security to your account and prevent anyone who gains access to your password from signing in to your account.

 ## Setting up two-factor authentication